jeremyButtler/bioTools/README.md

 # List of tools

 - re-inventing the wheel:
-  - filtsam (freezeTB):
-    - filter sam files by flag, length, median/mean q-scores, and coordinates
-      - for coordiantes use `-coords start,end -in-range`
-    - also supports read soft mask removal
-    - samtools view nock off, with an odd twist
-    - works on linux and plan9
   - alnNeedle (find-co--infections/alnSeq/fluDI):
     - needleman alignment with gap extension penalties
     - works on linux and plan9